vswarte/eldenring-rs/README.md

                     // Grab the main player from WorldChrMan if it's available.
 Bail otherwise. let Some(player) = get_instance::<WorldChrMan>()
-                        .expect("No reflection data for RendMan")
+                        .expect("No reflection data for WorldChrMan")
                         .map(|w| w.main_player.as_ref())
                         .flatten()
                     else {